mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 ```
 const uri = "mongodb://<maxscale-ip>:17017";
 ```
-with the assumption that the default _mongodbprotocol_ port is used.
+with the assumption that the default _nosqlprotocol_ port is used.

-In practice, additional modifications may be needed since _mongodbprotocol_ does not implement all commands and does not in all cases implement the full functionality of the commands that it supports.
+In practice, additional modifications may be needed since _nosqlprotocol_ does not implement all commands and does not in all cases implement the full functionality of the commands that it supports.